Dangers of Clonazepam Withdrawal

 Withdrawal from Clonazepam

-When a person who has taken a benzodiazepine like clonazepam stops taking the medication suddenly – either because their prescription is finished or because they are attempting to end an addiction – they are likely to experience some withdrawal symptoms.
-The longer a person has taken clonazepam, the more intense the withdrawal symptoms could be.
+When a person who has taken a benzodiazepine like clonazepam for a long period of time and then suddenly stops taking the medication – either because their prescription is finished or because they are attempting to end an addiction – they are likely to experience some withdrawal symptoms.
+The longer a person has taken clonazepam, the more intense the withdrawal symptoms can be.
 This is also true if the individual took large doses of clonazepam.